syl20bnr/spacemacs/private/README.md

 To create a new configuration layer:

-`<SPC> : spacemacs/create-configuration-layer`
+`<SPC> : spacemacs/create-configuration-layer` RET

-Enter the name of your contribution in the prompt then `RET`
+Then enter the name of your contribution in the prompt.

 A directory named after the created configuration layer will be created here along with template files within it.